Trump plan to slash U.S. troops sparks concern in Germany

 Johann Wadephul, a senior member in Chancellor Angela Merkel's conservative CDU party, said the troop reduction plan should showed that the Trump administration was "neglecting an elementary leadership task: involving alliance partners in the decision-making process".

-It also served as another "wake-up call" for Europeans to take more responsibility for their own defense, he said in a statement on Saturday.
+It also served as another "wake-up call" for Europeans to take more responsibility for their own defence, he said in a statement on Saturday.

 Only China and Russia stood to gain from "discord" between NATO allies, Wadephul added.